Little-Mage/ShogiGUI-piece-sets/README.md

 The sets are scaled 5/8 the size of physical pieces.

-A Custom Hidetchi set with filled in pieces made by me with a little inspiration from this set made by CouchTomato. https://preview.redd.it/rjpex8xjogx21.png?width=648&format=png&auto=webp&s=9cc6b1e1ef606683a91f5da92a86767be1c2ed81
+Western set made by me with a little inspiration from this set made by CouchTomato. https://preview.redd.it/rjpex8xjogx21.png?width=648&format=png&auto=webp&s=9cc6b1e1ef606683a91f5da92a86767be1c2ed81

-Hidetchi made by CouchTomato, but I made many fixes such as symmetry and remade some symbols from scratch.

 CouchTomato's latest international sets